MyLA Instructor Guide

 How do I use MyLA?

 To get started with MyLA, you will need to request access from us in the LT Hub and enable MyLA in your Canvas course.
-You can then make the dashboards visible for students.
+You can then make the visualizations visible for students.

 Click any bar below for instructions and tips for using MyLA.